Vice President, FX Options & Structured Products / NatWest Markets - London, United Kingdom

 - Bachelor of Management Studies with Honours

-When he’s not focused on the financial markets, Matthew Osborne is soaking up the sunshine and enjoying the waves on Sydney’s northern beaches.
+When he’s not focused on the financial markets, Matthew Osborne is enjoying the bright lights of living in a big city like London.

 “I really enjoy the financial markets environment because it’s fast-paced, dynamic and challenging, with global markets reacting to news and events around the world,” says Matthew.